Nodraak/Gali_X_Deoxys/Doc/2_build.md

 * `make build`: compile the sources
 * `make upload`: flash the connected microcontroller with the executable

 When compiling, the output file is in `./.build/NUCLEO_XXX/GCC_ARM/out.bin`.
 In orde to flash the microcontroller, just copy and paste this file.
-You might use the st-link utility, which save a lot of trouble (if no space is left on teh microcontroller and you were using the copy method, unplug an replug the board.
+You might use the st-link utility, which save a lot of trouble (if no space is left on the microcontroller and you were using the copy method, unplug an replug the board.
 Yes, this is a very silly bug).